ORTools4MTEX/ORTools/README.md

 ## How to use
 - The library can be downloaded as a *zip* file and unpacked into the directory of your choice.
 - This library only works with an installation of **MATLAB** and **MTEX**.
 Follow the instructions for installation [here](https://se.mathworks.com/help/install/install-products.html) and [here](https://mtex-toolbox.github.io/download).
 - Open MATLAB, navigate to the *ORPlotter* folder and run one of the example files.
+If you don't want to run examples but want to use the function library, make sure to add the directory with its subdirectories to the MATLAB path.
 - If you encounter problems, feel free to contact us.

 ---